 Very Narrow Aisle Racking (VNA)

-VNA Warehouse Racking is designed to maximise storage capacity by significantly reducing aisle width.
+VNA warehouse racking is designed to maximise storage capacity by significantly reducing aisle width.
 It requires specialised VNA forklifts and often incorporates guide rails or automated guidance systems.

 This warehouse racking system is suitable for facilities with high storage density requirements, precise inventory control, and long-term semi-automation or automation strategies.